IanHo2019/LaTeX_Problem_Set_Model/README.md

 # LaTeX Coding for Writing Solutions to a Problem Set
 In this repository, I share my LaTeX coding ([here](./main.tex)) for producing a pdf file with solutions to a problem set in Economics.
 Using my coding, you can
+  * construct a shaded frame for showing solutions;
+  * customize some mathematical operators/symbols;
   * customize a short table (e.g., specifying the column width, merging multiple columns/rows, etc.);
   * draw a picture (e.g., game tree and plot of a function) by `tikz`;
-  * customize some mathematical operators/symbols;
-  * construct a shaded frame for showing solutions;
-  * print external coding (e.g., Stata, MATLAB, R, etc.);
+  * print out external coding (e.g., Stata, MATLAB, R, etc.);
   * construct in-text citations and a reference list.

 ## Language and Font